GitbyteMaster/GitbyteMaster/README.md

 ### Hey there!
 Welcome to my GitHub! 👋🏾
 </div>

 Hey, you probably know my rather silly name, but I'm GitbyteMaster!
-I'm not the best programmer, (which you could find out), but I'm getting somewhere.
+I'm not the best Python dev, (which you could find out), but I'm getting somewhere.
 A lot of the projects I start are for learning purposes, which is why I have a habit of creating repititive repositories.
 Some of my active projects are pinned below.

 ---